openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

    a class name) performs eager resolution.
  - `Q` fields and array elements _may be_ (and are routinely) flattened.
- - Multi-word `Q` fields and array elements may exhibit "struct tearing" during races, unless other measures are taken to preven this.
+ - Multi-word `Q` fields and array elements may exhibit "struct tearing" during races, unless other measures are taken to prevent this.
  - `Q` descriptor names are not required to store class loader constraints.
    (Because of eager loading, the constraints can be checked using resolved classes when methods are prepared.
 This is a variation of class loader